 Does she need head imaging?
 Explain

 You are called to the ER to evaluate a 67 yo man with altered mental status.
-Patient was found down by EMS and there are no relatives or history.
+Patient was found unconscious by EMS and there are no relatives or history.
 On exam, patient is unresponsive and vitals are stable.
 Patient has his eyes closed, does not answer questions or follows commands.
 Corneal reflex is present.
 He has eye deviation to the right, slight right side of the lip twitching and right hand tremor.
 No response to pain in any of the 4 limbs, or to sternal rub or supraorbital ridge pressure.
 Deep tendon reflexes are 2+.
 Babinski is negative.

 What is your differential diagnosis?
 Start with the most likely diagnosis.